resque/resque/README.markdown

 You now have Redis running on 6379.
 Wait a second then hit ctrl-\ to detach and keep it running in the background.

+The demo is probably the best way to figure out how to put the parts together.
+But, it's not that hard.

+### Redis

+First you must have Redis installed.
+There are a few ways to do it.

 ### In a Rack app, as a gem